Juan José Videgain: Acting

 After acting in theater as a secondary actor in the 1990s, he worked in the early years of this century in cinematographic figuration.
 Most of his written works were for the theater the first years, in the second decade of the century he becomes the protagonist of numerous projects both in the direction and in the interpretation and participates in some films.
 He also participated in a music video demonstrating his versatility.
 He worked in TV series as Comrades appearing in some chapters in (1998-2002) figuration as in Journalists (1998-2002) and Central Hospital (2000-2012).

 Independent films

 Since founding the nonprofit P & Videgain, in 2015, Videgain has been deeply involved with independent film.
 Through its various workshop programs and popular film festival, in Spain has provided much-needed support for independent filmmakers as Rubén Jiménez or Jack Newman.
 He has worked for other independent producers such as Valente Films or C. Alcázar.
+He recently received the award for best fantasy film of the year for A Christmas Carol in the remake of the Dickens classic in 2022.